 Yes, you can get Curricular Practical Training work authorization.
 It takes about a week for ISSO to process the application once it has been approved by the department.

 If you are an international student, the Curricular Practical Training work authorization requires you to work at least 100 hours during the semester in which you are on CPT (excluding exam week).
 You cannot, however, work more than 20 hours a week during the academic year, so please plan accordingly.
 During the summer, the 100-hour requirement still applies, but you can work more than 20 hours a week.

 What is the grade based on?

 You are required to write and submit a five-page report at the end of the term on which the grade will be based.
 The report should be approved by your internship supervisor before you submit it to your advisor.
-This is necessary to confirm the content of your work and to make sure that the report does not include any information the company does not wish you to disclose.
+This is necessary to confirm the content of your work and to make sure that the report does not include any information the company does not wish to disclose.
 The report is due two weeks after the end of your internship.
-Please use this coversheet for you report.
+Please use this coversheet for your report.

 You can work with your supervisor to write a report that is acceptable to the company.

 How closely aligned with my track does the internship need to be?

 The internship must be related to computing and must have educational value as judged by your advisor.